phantomcyber/splunk-soar-sdk/docs/getting_started.md

 soarapps init
 ```

 This will create the basic directory structure for your app, which you can open in your editor.
-See [The app structure](#the-app-structure) below for more information.
+See {ref}`The app structure <app-structure>` below for more information.

 ## Migrating an existing app